fastrgv/RufasCube/README.md

-# RufasCube with OpenAL Sound
-# using OpenGLAda Binding, FreeType Fonts (TTF).
+# RufasCube -- using OpenAL Sound, OpenGLAda, FreeType Fonts (TTF).

 ## What's new (newest at top of this list):

+**ver 4.3.1 -- 02mar21**

+* Created "live" autosolver for "cube" initiated at any time by the s-key.

+* Added important guard statements to sound code.

 **ver 4.3.0 -- 9nov20**
 * Completely new sound system using OpenAL binding;
 * Simpler, identical code for 3 platforms; simpler build process.

-**ver 4.2.4 -- 26oct20**
-* Completely removed sfml-audio sound;
-* Far simpler sound system is now being used.

-**ver 4.2.3 -- 18sep20**
-* Updated all glfw libs to v3.3.2.
-* Restored 8th [unseen] cubelet when seven is solved in RGB mode.
-* Added Windows launchers "cube.bat"/"seven.bat".

 ## See more revision history at end of file